TemplateRL: Structured Template-Guided Reinforcement Learning for LLM Reasoning: Introduction

 \section{Introduction}

 Reinforcement learning (RL) has demonstrated remarkable success in enhancing the reasoning capabilities of large language models (LLMs), as exemplified by OpenAI-o1~\citep{jaech2024openai}, DeepSeek-R1~\citep{guo2025deepseek}, and Kimi-1.5~\citep{team2025kimi}.
-In contrast to traditional approaches that rely on human-curated annotations~\citep{achiam2023gpt,grattafiori2024llama}, contemporary RL training paradigms~\citep{guo2025deepseek,shao2024deepseekmath} directly optimize base language models using simple, automatically computable reward function.
-This approach enables models to develop sophisticated Chain-of-Thought (CoT)~\citep{wei2022chain} capabilities, and autonomously incentivize advanced reasoning behaviors, including problem decomposition, self-reflection, and iterative refinement~\citep{gandhi2025cognitive,yue2025does}.
+In contrast to traditional approaches that rely on human-curated annotations~\citep{achiam2023gpt,grattafiori2024llama}, contemporary RL training paradigms~\citep{shao2024deepseekmath} directly optimize base models using automatically computable reward signals.
+This enables models to develop sophisticated capabilities, including problem decomposition and self-reflection~\citep{gandhi2025cognitive,yue2025does}.

-Recent RL research primarily focuses on enhancing training stability, efficiency and performance through two key aspects: (1) addressing inherent limitations of RL algorithm~\citep{yu2025dapo,liu2025understanding,lin2025cppo}, such as length bias and KL divergence constraints; and (2) improving data organization and reducing data dependency~\citep{zuo2025ttrl,zhao2025absolutezeroreinforcedselfplay,wang2025reinforcement}, such as enabling no-supervision training.
-Despite these advancements, existing GRPO-based methods typically bias the model's self-generated output distribution toward reward-maximizing trajectories without incorporating external knowledge.
-This inherent limitation constrains exploration capacity and results in narrower reasoning capabilities compared to base models \citep{yue2025does,gandhi2025cognitive}.
-While a very recent and concurrent work LUFFY \citep{yan2025learning} introduces off-policy guidance to enhance on-policy learning, it necessitates supervision signals from a computationally expensive strong policy model (DeepSeek-R1~\cite{guo2025deepseek} in the paper).
-Moreover, the substantial capability gap between the external strong policy and the policy model being trained may lead to training instability issues.

-To address these limitations, we propose \textbf{TAPO}, a \textbf{T}hought-\textbf{A}ugmented \textbf{P}olicy \textbf{O}ptimization framework for LLM reasoning.
-Building upon conventional RL methods like GRPO~\citep{shao2024deepseekmath}, TAPO introduces high-level thought patterns that effectively bridge external guidance and model internal reasoning capabilities during training.
-Specifically, we design ``thought library'', a general repository storing high-level thought templates abstracted from 500 prior samples.
-Each template represents an abstract problem-solving strategy for a category of problems and serves as reasoning guidance.
-For each incoming question during GRPO sampling, we adaptively identify and apply relevant thought templates from this library to enhance the reasoning process.
-This dynamic integration of external guidance with internal model abilities enables the system to internalize more generalizable and explainable reasoning behaviors, stabilize model learning, and produce more powerful reasoning models.